Amit Kothari

 Managing products that have AI inside them

 Prompt management becomes a PM discipline.
-The system prompts powering your AI features are product configuration, full stop.
+The system prompts powering your AI features are product configuration, period.
 They need version control.
 They need testing against evaluation sets before deployment.
 They need approval workflows, just like code changes.
 Managing prompts in production is as much a PM responsibility as it is an engineering one, because the prompt directly shapes the user experience.

 Evaluation loops replace traditional QA.
 You can’t write a deterministic test for a probabilistic output.
 Instead, PMs need to understand evaluation metrics that didn’t exist in traditional product work: relevance scores, hallucination rates, latency distributions, confidence thresholds, fallback trigger rates.
 When your AI feature decides it’s not confident enough to answer and escalates to a human, how often is that happening?
 Is 12% acceptable or is that a sign the feature is struggling?
 These are PM questions, not engineering questions, because they directly affect the user experience and the business case.

-The success metrics change entirely.
+The success metrics change.
 Traditional PM tracks adoption, task completion, NPS.
 AI features add a whole layer: confidence scores by query type, human escalation percentages, output quality over time, user correction rates.
 If users keep editing the AI’s suggestions before accepting them, that’s a signal.
 But only if someone is watching.

 Graceful degradation is a core PM concern now.
 What happens when the AI gives a bad answer?
 What’s the fallback?
 How does the UI communicate uncertainty to the user?
 Does the feature silently fail or does it acknowledge its limitations?
 These design decisions used to be edge cases.
 With AI features, they’re the main case.
 The discipline of AI operations barely exists at most companies, and the PM is often the only person positioned to bridge the gap between “the model works in testing” and “the model helps users in production.”